hangocmy/hangocmy/README.md

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif"/>

 My undergraduate degree is in software engineering.
-I'm actively working and learning everything there is to know about presale and software testing in general (manual, automated, performance, API testing,...).
+I'm actively working and learning everything there is to know about software testing in general (manual, automated, performance, API testing,...).
 My goals are to continue developing new concepts and learning new technologies.

-Empowering and believing in the potential of women in technology.
+_Empowering and believing in the potential of women in technology_

 ---